 Pro tip: For a stronger flavor, lightly crush your whole spices before brewing.

-In a small saucepan, add water, cinnamon sticks, cardamom pods, cloves, ginger slices, and black peppercorns.
-Bring to a gentle boil and simmer for 5 minutes.
+In a small saucepan, combine the water, cinnamon stick, cardamom pods, cloves, and ginger.
+Bring to a gentle boil, then reduce heat and simmer for 5–7 minutes.
+This allows the spices to fully infuse the water.

 Tips for Customizing Your Latte Chai